elias-544/JavaLinkedList/README.md

 # JavaLinkedList 🚀

-This repository of __JavaLinkedList__ is specifically demonstrated using Java.
+This repository of __JavaLinkedList__ is made using Java.
 It is perfect for people who are new to programming as well as those studying the basic concepts of data structures.
-This code provides all important aspects of a LinkedList such as addToFront(), addToBack(), and lookAtFront(), and lookAtBack() functions.
+This code provides all important aspects of a LinkedList such as:
+- addToFront()
+- addToBack()
+- lookAtFront()
+- lookAtBack()

 ## Resources 📚